genius-pending/MyAmazingBurgerApp/README.md

 ![](https://github.com/genius-pending/MyAmazingBurgerApp/blob/main/public/assets/img/screenshot.png)
 ## Installation
-clone the repo then run npm install to install all the dependancies then in the terminal run node server.jsand in your broswer open localhost:3000 to view the application
+clone the repo then run npm install to install all the dependancies then in the terminal run node server.js and in your broswer open localhost:3000 to view the application
 ## Usage
 This application will be used to order burgers and then send the information back to the backend server. whilst showing the user the output on the front end.
 ## License